davidchesnut/sp-general-docs/docs/how-to-set-the-bing-maps-key-at-the-web-and-farm-level-in-sharepoint-2013.md

 ---
-title: How to: Set the Bing Maps key at the web and farm level in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 507ed9de-c349-44b5-b182-e838795dd862
+title: How to Set the Bing Maps key at the web and farm level in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 507ed9de-c349-44b5-b182-e838795dd862
 ---